-Guidance on the composition of the committee is provided in ISO 17065 which states that there should be a balance of interests represented 'such that no one interest predominates' and that CABs shall identify and invite 'significantly interested parties' to be a part of this.
-ISO 17065 also goes on to provide guidance on who the types of organisation these interested parties might include (see ISO 17065 5.2.4 Note 1).
+Guidance on the composition of the committee is provided in ISO 17065, which states that there should be a balance of interests represented "such that no one interest predominates" and that the CAB shall identify and invite "significantly interested parties" to be a part of this.
+ISO 17065 also provides guidance on the types of organisation that these interested parties might include (see ISO 17065 5.2.4 Note 1).